Dear R eaders:

 immortality."

-Anyone interested
+Anyone

-in the Hitchcocks will find Edward's and
+interested in the Hitchcocks will find

-along with daughter Mary and infant son Edward
+obelisk nearby along with daughter Mary and

-(Little Edward was actually interred in
+infant son Edward (Little Edward was actually

-Conway.)
-On the plinth is inscribed a
+interred in Conway.)
+On the plinth is

-Hitchcock epigram that aptly sums up the man:
+inscribed a Hitchcock epigram that aptly sums

-Not far from the Hitchcock monument
+Not far from the Hitchcock

-father, several of her brothers, and one
+for her father, several of her brothers, and

-Orra's mother, Ruth Sherman White.
-And therein
+that of Orra's mother, Ruth Sherman White.
+And

-lies a small mystery.
+therein lies a small mystery.

 Ruth Sherman was born in